HP LaserJet M402n Driver, Supply Memory Error, Network Printing Failures, and Tray Configuration Issues

 What was tried: Restarting the printer and changing its IP address had no effect.

-What this turned out to be: The wrong installer was used for the printer variant.
+What this turned out to be: The wrong installer for the M402 variant was used.

 Other multifunctional printers showing similar behavior: